Course ObjectiveThis module gives an introduction to the economic analysis of

 lectures, interactive events) will take place on a weekly basis

 addressing a distinct central topic.
-Last year's subjects and lectures
+The subjects and lectures are as

 - Policy instruments (Week 2)

 - Climate change and emission trading systems (Week 3)